Christian Bethancourt Preview, Player Props: Rays vs. Yankees

 Yankees Pitching Rankings

-- The 8.9 strikeouts per nine innings put together by the Yankees pitching staff ranks 12th in the league.

-- The Yankees have a 4.08 team ERA that ranks 14th among all league pitching staffs.
+- The Yankees' 4.04 team ERA ranks 12th across all MLB pitching staffs.

-- Yankees pitchers combine to give up 161 total home runs at a clip of 1.3 per game (to rank 22nd in the league).
+- Yankees pitchers combine to surrender 162 total home runs at a clip of 1.3 per game (to rank 20th in baseball).

+- Rodon (1-4) takes the mound for the Yankees in his eighth start of the season.
+He has a 6.27 ERA in 33 2/3 innings pitched, with 26 strikeouts.

-- The righty's last time out came on Saturday against the Boston Red Sox, when he threw four innings, surrendering six earned runs while allowing seven hits.
+- His last appearance was on Tuesday against the Washington Nationals, when the left-hander went six innings, surrendering one earned run while allowing six hits.

+- The 30-year-old has an ERA of 6.27, with 7.1 strikeouts per nine innings, in seven games this season.
+Opponents are batting .238 against him.

 © 2023 Data Skrive.
 All rights reserved.